On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Experimental Evaluation

-Overall, these high re-identification rates may be explained by many factors.
-First, the combination of multiple attributes within the Adult dataset leads to several unique people or small groups of people (this is also the case for the ACSEmployement dataset in Fig.~\ref{fig:reident_smp_acs}).
-The GRR protocol is the more easily attacked LDP protocol as shown in Fig.~\ref{fig:analytical_ACC_uniform_VS_non_uniform}.
-With other protocols, such as OLH and OUE, the attacker cannot infer a partial or complete profile of users when using $\epsilon$-LDP as privacy model, which leads to lower risks of re-identification (\cf{} Appendix~\ref{app:add_re_ident_smp}).
-Also, in the FK-RI model with uniform privacy metrics across users, the attacker can use the whole background knowledge $\mathcal{D}_{BK}$ when she has collected all attributes from the users (\ie, complete profiles).
-For instance, the attacker's $RID\textrm{-}ACC$ metric decreased by almost half when considering the PK-RI model (plots (c) and (d) in Fig.~\ref{fig:reident_smp}) since there is less attributes as background information to use in the input of the matching algorithm $\mathcal{R}$ (see Section~\ref{sub:re_ident_attack_models}).
-On the other hand, although the PK-RI model is more realistic, it will allow a small portion of users to sample a different attribute in each survey, leading to higher information leakage than other users.
-Lastly, we used the same dataset for private data collection and background knowledge.
+Overall, these ``high'' re-identification rates may be explained by many factors.
+First, the combination of multiple attributes within the Adult dataset leads to several unique people or small groups of people (this is also the case for the ACSEmployement dataset in Fig. 9 of Appendix~\ref{appC:add_re_ident_smp}).
+Additionally, the uniform privacy metric setting require the users to always sample a new attribute, increasing the privacy leakage.
+In a more realistic scenario, the non-uniform privacy metric setting minimizes the RID-ACC (see Fig. 11 of Appendix~\ref{appC:add_re_ident_smp}) as already shown in Fig.~\ref{fig:analytical_ACC_uniform_VS_non_uniform}.
+Furthermore, the FK-RI model allows the attacker to use the whole background knowledge $\mathcal{D}_{BK}$ to match the inferred profiles.
+For instance, the attacker's RID-ACC metric decreased by almost half when considering the PK-RI model (\cf{} Fig. 10 of Appendix~\ref{appC:add_re_ident_smp}) since there are fewer attributes as background information to use for the matching algorithm $\mathcal{R}$ (see Section~\ref{sub:re_ident_attack_models}).
+Lastly, we used the same dataset for private data collection and as (partial) background knowledge.
 A different set of experiments could mix demographic attributes and (synthetic) application usage in each survey, limiting the number of demographic attributes per user to constitute a profile.